-When a student is sent on work experience, the school will ensure that the provider has appropriate safeguarding policies and procedures in place.
-Where the school has students conducting work experience at the school, an enhanced DBS check will be obtained if the student is over the age of 16.
+When a pupil is sent on work experience, the school will ensure that the provider has appropriate safeguarding policies and procedures in place.
+Where the school has pupils conducting work experience at the school, an enhanced DBS check will be obtained if the pupil is over the age of 16.